nighttardis/dockerIdsEngines/README.md

 -	This folder is designed to hold the pcaps that you will be running through the IDS Engine
 -	Gets mounted to /tmp when the container is built
+-	Included by default is a pcap from http://www.malware-traffic-analysis.net/2015/05/11/index.html - Thanks Brad for all the awesome write ups you do!

 ## How-To ##

 #### easy_button.sh ####
 After cloning the repo, simply run the ./easy_button.sh script.
-Add the --install-all flag to install docker and all the images Add the --install-docker flag to install docker.
+`--install-all` install docker and all the images `--install-docker` install docker.
-Add the --install-images to enable pulling down all images
+`--install-images` enable pulling down all images
-Add the --proxy-setup to prompt for proxy configuration Add the --docker-snort-2.9.6.0 to enable pulling down the snort-2.9.6.0 image
+`--proxy-setup` prompt for proxy configuration `--docker-snort-2.9.6.0` enable pulling down the snort-2.9.6.0 image
-Add the --docker-snort-2.9.7.2 to enable pulling down the snort-2.9.7.2 image
+`--docker-snort-2.9.7.2` enable pulling down the snort-2.9.7.2 image
-Add the --docker-snort-2.9.7.2-openappid to enable pulling down the snort-2.9.7.2_openappid image
+`--docker-snort-2.9.7.2-openappid` enable pulling down the snort-2.9.7.2_openappid image

-If no --install_images or one of the docker-snort-* flags are set, no images will be pulled down.
+If no --install-images or one of the docker-snort-* flags are set, no images will be pulled down.
 The easy button script has been tested on ubuntu 14.04 and by default it assumes already have docker installed.